2 Days in Dublin Itinerary: A Perfect Weekend in Dublin, Ireland

 Dublin is also home to several different vacation rentals which are perfect if you’re traveling with a group of friends or your family.
 Check out all of Dublin’s vacation rentals to find the perfect stay for your trip.

-If none of these accommodations are right for you, you can search for other great places to stay in Dublin on TripAdvisor or Booking.com.
+If none of these accommodations are right for you, you can search for other great places to stay in Dublin on Booking.com.

 2 Days in Dublin: Where to Eat in Dublin